Salon Pricing: How to raise prices without losing customers (A guide for Covid-19 and beyond!)

-Your salon must be listed on some popular marketplaces like Google MyBusiness, Yelp, Best Salon Guide, Beauty Seeker, etc. Here’s where your salon is available to a larger chunk of clients.
+Your salon must be listed on some popular marketplaces like Google MyBusiness, Yelp, Best Salon Guide, Beauty Seeker, etc. Here’s where your business is visible to a larger chunk of clients.
 So don’t forget to change your prices here!

-Put up a banner for your update in prices.
-Another option is to just write in brief about the new prices, and include a link that redirects people on your pricing/booking page.
+Put up a banner for your update on prices.
+Another option is to just write in brief about the new prices, and include a link that redirects people to your pricing/booking page.

 How to respond to a pricing complaint?